BashirRased/wp-plugin-rb-post-views-column/readme.txt

-=== RB Post Views Columns ===
+=== RB Post Views Column ===
 Contributors: bashirrased
-Tags: rb, rb-post-views-columns
+Tags: rb, rb-post-views-column
-Requires at least: 5.9
+Requires at least: 5.0
-Tested up to: 5.9
+Tested up to: 6.2
-Requires PHP: 5.6
+Requires PHP: 7.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-RB Post Views Columns plugin use for your posts visit count.
+RB Post Views Column plugin use for your posts visit count.

 == Description ==
 RB Post View Columns is a modern and easy to change plugin.
 With this plugin you can easily see the most visiting posts of any type of post types.